vic-ma/howtodismantle.github.io/_posts/2024-03-31-SAP-on-fire-how-to-perfectly-integrate-LUA-scripting-with-SAP.md

   - name: SAPBAPICallsInScripting.pbmx
     url: /assets/2024-03-31/SAPBAPICallsInScripting.pbmx
 ---
 Because SAP is one of the top 3 systems used with Peakboard, there are already [a lot of SAP articles](https://how-to-dismantle-a-peakboard-box.com/category/sap) available on this blog.
-But these articles mostly cover how to access SAP for reading and writing from a data source.
+But those articles cover how to access SAP for reading and writing from a data source.

 In this article, we will learn how to make sophisticated SAP calls directly from a LUA script, without creating a data source.

+## SAP connection

 For all the examples in this article, we need an active SAP connection.
 So we make sure that a connection is available in the connection manager, and that we know its ID.